QihangStudio/Ann-Arbor-Weather-Trend/README.md

 ## Files

 - `data/`: Weather dataset used for the analysis
+- `docs/`: Project proposal and final presentation
 - `src/`: Python scripts for data processing, modeling, and visualization
-- `notebooks/`: Jupyter Notebook analysis
 - `figures/`: Generated plots and model visualizations
-- `docs/`: Project proposal and final presentation

 ## How to Run